Open Space Program

-The following reports provide insight on the progress the Program has accomplished and is a testament to the Flagstaff community's engagement and interest in working together to preserve and protect our natural areas.
+The following reports provide insight on the Program's progress and is a testament to the Flagstaff community's engagement and interest in working together to preserve and protect our natural areas.

 - 2015 Annual Year in Review (PDF) If you're interested in past program focal areas read the 2015 calendar year review (January 1, 2015 to December 31, 2015).

-To learn more about what the Open Space Program and our partners have been up to, as well as exciting projects and community events, check out our latest e-newsletter.
+To learn more about what the Open Space Program and our partners have been up to more recently, as well as exciting projects and community events, check out our latest e-newsletter.